-Want to leave a great impression post interview?
-Send a stellar thank you email.
-[TWEET]
+Want to leave a great impression post-interview?
+Send a stellar thank-you email.

-These positive stresses are amplified when we’re left with uncertainty of how to proceed post interview and left wondering, what do I do now?
+These positive stresses are amplified when we’re left with uncertainty of how to proceed post-interview.
+What do I do now?
 Do I send an interview follow-up?

-Often the best solution is action itself: do something about it to influence your fate.
-Hiring managers, recruiters, and HR managers receive at times dozens of applications and inquiries for positions so taking steps to ensure your application is at the top of the list is an excellent way to keep them engaged.
+Often the best solution is action itself; do something about it to influence your fate.
+Hiring managers, recruiters, and HR managers receive dozens of applications and inquiries for positions at a time, so taking steps to ensure your application is at the top of the list is an excellent way to keep them engaged.

-Sending interview thank you notes is also courteous, gracious, and just plain old nice — this is a good way to appear to a potential employer.
+Sending an interview thank-you note is also courteous, gracious, and just plain old nice — this is a good way to appear to a potential employer.

 If you’re ready to say thanks but don’t know where to start, here’s everything you need for your interview follow-up: